The Australian Anglican Church is rife with instances of child sexual abuse.

 We can’t let these sick priests get away with abusing our children.

-The Royal Commission gave us a golden opportunity to make sure these paedophiles and their protectors are brought to the justice they deserve.
+The Royal Commission gave us a golden opportunity to make sure these paedophiles and their protectors are brought the justice they deserve.

 Get the justice you deserve with Kelso Lawyers.
 We want to hear your story.
 Call (02) 4907 4200 or complete the online form before you accept payment from the National Redress Scheme.